sevagh/Zen/README.md

 #### Beat tracking (BTrack)

-## Examples

 ## Origin

 This is a followup to my project [Real-time Harmonic-Percussive Source Separation](https://github.com/sevagh/Real-Time-HPSS).
 In the previous project, I showed that Fitzgerald's 2010 algorithm for median-filtering harmonic-percussive source separation (and Drieger et al's subequent 2014 modification) could be adapted to work in real-time.
 However, my simple MATLAB and Python implementations were too slow to be feasible (~5-10ms of processing per 10ms hop in a real-time stream).

 Using CUDA and NPP to implement median-filtering-based HPR (harmonic-percussive-residual) separation, I got the computation time down to ~160us for a 10ms input buffer in this library, making it viable as an early stage in a real-time processing chain.
-The name is Zen because I wrote it on a Ry**zen**-based computer and tested it on Meshuggah's album Ob**zen**.

-## Usefulness

-Harmonic separation in real-time is worse than offline.
-This is due to the large hop size (4096 samples, 85ms @ 48kHz) required for good harmonic separation.
-However, a small hop size (256/512 samples, 5-10ms) is suitable for percussive separation.
-Therefore, one could (or should) use this library as a real-time pre-processing step before applying percussion analysis algorithms (e.g. beat tracking, tempo tracking).
-Also note that code for better quality (but lower performance) offline variants of the algorithms are also included.

 ### Usage